-I have been drawing and painting all my life and being a simple sort of guy I have never lost my love of trying to capture the world around us.
+I have been drawing and painting all my life.
+And being a simple sort of guy I have never lost my love of trying to capture the world around me.

-However, I have also been concentrating on developing my paintings.
-The South West of England and the sea remain my main inspiration.
+However, I am now largely concentrating on developing my paintings.
+The South West of England and the sea remain my main painting inspiration.
 I paint and draw as often as possible on location.
 I love the wilder parts of the United Kingdom from as far apart as the Isles of Scilly to the Orkney Isles.